lukacu/docker-frpc/README.md

  * `fpr.<port>.http.username` - username for Basic HTTP authentication
  * `fpr.<port>.http.password` - password for Basic HTTP authentication

+For STCP (secret TCP) connections, the following configuration must be set:

+ * `fpr.<port>.secret` - sets the pre-shared secred key required for connecting another client to the service.

 Additionally, health check on ports can be disabled using:

  * `frp.<port>.health_check=false` - disables port health check if no service is present at the port during the docker startup